aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/hide/_index.md

 aliases:
   - /hide-columns-in-excel-worksheet/
   - /hide-columns-in-an-excel-worksheet/
-keywords: "Aspose.Cells Cloud, hide columns API, Excel column hide, REST API hide columns, Aspose.Cells SDK, spreadsheet automation"
+keywords: "Aspose.Cells, hide columns, Excel API, REST, SDK"
-description: "Learn how to hide one or more columns in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes endpoint, parameters, cURL example, SDK code samples, and error handling."
+description: "Learn how to hide one or more columns in an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes endpoint, parameters, cURL and SDK examples, authentication details, and error handling."
 weight: 40
 ---